 Instagram is a brilliant way to build an audience of engaged, supportive followers for your business.
-Often, though, social media marketing can fall by the wayside if other business-building activities are deemed more important.
+Often, though, social media marketing and a strong marketing strategy can fall by the wayside if other business-building activities are deemed more important.

 This is a huge mistake.

 Instagram (IG) is one of the biggest social networks in the world.
 But people aren’t just using it to keep tabs on what their friends do on the weekend.
 Some 70% of shoppers use Instagram to discover new products.
 And the brands that meet Instagram users on the platform, and build relationships with them, often claim the purchase.

 Want to get in on the action with customer relationship marketing?
 In this guide, you’ll learn how important it is to build relationships with Instagram users, along with some tips you can use to implement this relationship-building strategy into your business.

 Social media is a brilliant way to build relationships, and earn brand loyalty, with your target audience and customers.